alpianon/fossology_installation_script/README.md

 # Fossology installation script
-Simple script to install Fossology from sources and phppgadmin in Debian 9 (Stretch)
+Simple script to install Fossology from sources and phppgadmin in Debian 8 (Jessie) or 9 (Stretch)

 After installation, you can access Fossology at https://fossology_server_address/repo, and phppgadmin at https://fossology_server_address/phppgadmin